 Affected Units

-Units that will likely see changes in enrollment should the proposal be adopted must be considered affected.
+Units that will likely see changes in enrollment should the proposal be adopted, must be considered affected.
 The approval of these units is not required, but the proposal must document that affected units were asked for comment at least 10 days prior to the first unit vote.
 The proposal must include any comments, positive or negative, received from affected units, or note that no comments were received.

 Designated Academic Department(s)/Unit(s) Vote

 The department(s)/unit(s) in which the course(s) are being changed must approve the proposed changes.
 The Graduate School can facilitate obtaining votes from designated units.
 If a designated unit votes no, the proposal must be revised and resubmitted.
-After resubmission the proposal may go forward without positive votes from all designated units.
+After resubmission, the proposal may go forward without positive votes from all designated units.

 Designated College Curriculum Committees Vote